Analyticverse/gcs-upload-demo/README.md

 This guide provides detailed instructions on how to upload EMR files to Google Cloud Storage (GCS) using the `gcloud` CLI.
 This is the simplest method for uploading files to GCS buckets.
 However, you can also using [REST APIs](https://cloud.google.com/storage/docs/uploading-objects#rest-upload-objects) or [Google's client libraries](https://cloud.google.com/storage/docs/uploading-objects#storage-upload-object-client-libraries) in Python, C++, Java, Node.js, etcetera.

+> [!NOTE]
-> ***Note:*** In order to access the GCS bucket by any of the methods listed above, you must have a Google Account associated with your institutional email address.
+> In order to access the GCS bucket by any of the methods listed above, you must have a Google Account associated with your institutional email address.
 Provide this email address to the Connect Coordinating Center who will provide you with write permissions for your site's GCS bucket.

 <a name="step-by-step-guide"></a>
 ## Step-by-step Guide